 Human-scale thinking relative to durability and resilience does not necessarily track with environmental reality.
-The most invariably resilient life are some of Mother Nature’s many prototypes.
+The most invariably resilient lifeforms are some of Mother Nature's many prototypes.

 Humans and our science are caught up in intellectual inertia.
 Here’s a quick, but fundamental example: Today many wetland experts are operating within a belief system that is focused on a mistake.
 They believe that nature’s food web is initiated by plant life, specifically, by phytoplankton.
 In fact, in freshwater, this presumption is almost always wrong.